|

 Internet (Online) Game

-Much of the above
+Much of the above applies here too.

-game from the game list by connecting to your public IP
+Players from all over the world can select your game by connecting to your public IP

-If you are behind a router, you may
+If you are behind a router, you may want to configure your router to forward port

 5466 requests to your computer (check your router's manual and website).